radicle-dev/radicle-link/docs/rfc/0003-collaborative-objects.md

 The `frozen` key indicates that any change which modifies this field should be ignored.

+The `grow_only` key indicates that elements may not be removed from this sequence.
+This allows us to ensure that comments cannot be removed.

 The `rad_signed_by` and is more interesting.
 The  `rad_signed_by` field tells librad to validate that the given properties (in this case the `title`,